farble1670/cursor_flow/README.md

 # Throttling

 Include the `throttleDuration` argument to throttle emissions and updates.
-See documentation for the extension function `Flow.throttle` (see: `FlowThrottle.kt) for semantics.
+See documentation for the extension function `Flow.throttle` (see: `FlowThrottle.kt) for semantics).

 ```
   val myFlow: CursorFlow<String> = CursorFlow.create(